Source-robotics/PAROL-docs/docs/page4.md

  * Use ROS

  For low level software only PAROL6 control board software is available.
  PAROL6 commander software allows you to write simple robot arm scripts.
-Scripting language is called
+Scripting language is called RBTscript.

 ## Communication protocol